WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ```

-Here, the function `entry` resumes the first task to execute.
-It will act as the
+Here, the function `entry` is still responsible for resuming tasks from the task
+queue, starting with some initial task.
+Thus, it will still act as the
-parent of all task continuations.
-However, it does not install an ordinary
+parent of all task continuations, as in the previous version.

-handler for the tag `yield`.
-Instead, the resume instruction installs a *switch
-handler* for tag `yield`.
+However, `$entry` is no longer responsible for handling suspensions of tasks.
+Instead, it only resumes the next task from the queue whenever the previously
+running task returns.
+Yielding execution from one task that merely wishes to
+suspend itself to another will be handled by the tasks themselves, using the
+`switch` instruction.

 FE: We need to come up with names for the two types of handlers.
 "suspend handler" vs "switch handler".
 Or not call the latter "handlers" at all?

-The function `$entry` does not perform any scheduling
+The fact that `$entry` does not handle suspension is reflected by the fact that
+its `resume` instruction does not install an ordinary handler for the tag
+`yield`.
+Instead, the resume instruction installs a *switch handler* for tag
+`yield`.
-besides resuming the initial task.
-Instead, if a task wants to yield execution,
+If a task wants to yield execution to another,
-it simply calls a separate `$scheduler` function.
+it simply calls a separate function `$yield_to_next`.
 Therein, the scheduling logic
-picks the next task `$next_task` and switches to it.
+picks the next task `$next_task` and switches directly to it.
 Here, the target continuation (i.e.,`$next_task`) receives the current
 continuation as an argument, similar to how values were passed in the
 generator example.